techiediaries/techiediaries/_posts/2020/angular-10/2020-08-26-angular-10-crud-example-web-api.md

 ## Step 5 — Adding and Styling a Navigation Bar Using Bootstrap 4

-Next, let's add Bootstrap 4 to our application and a navigation bar
+Next, let's add Bootstrap 4 to our application and a navigation bar.

+We'll be using Bootstrap 4 for styling the UI so you'll need to install it in your project.
+Check out three ways for how to [add bootstrap to your Angular project](https://www.techiediaries.com/angular-bootstrap/).

 Open the  `src/app/app.component.html` file,  and update as follows: